Nael-Studio/nael-platform/examples/auth-http/README.md

    The response sets Better Auth cookies automatically which Postman (or `curl` with `-b`/`-c`) will reuse.
 3. Call `/api/auth/get-session` to inspect the resolved session payload.
 4. Access `/profile` to fetch the authenticated user.
-Unauthenticated requests receive a `401` JSON response.
+When the guard is active, unauthenticated requests immediately receive a `401` JSON response.

 ## How it works

-- `AppModule` configures MongoDB via `OrmModule`, shares the connection with Better Auth using `createMongoAdapterFromDb`, and imports `BetterAuthHttpModule.register()` to expose the native routes.
+- `AppModule` configures MongoDB via `OrmModule`, shares the connection with Better Auth using `createMongoAdapterFromDb`, and imports `BetterAuthHttpModule.registerAsync()` to expose the native routes, configure the prefix from config, and register the Auth guard.
+- The exported `AuthGuard` can be applied selectively with `@UseGuards(AuthGuard)` when you only want to secure certain controllers or handlers instead of using the global guard.
-- `main.ts` keeps the logging and middleware pipeline lightweight—the Better Auth HTTP module owns route registration while the middleware attaches request sessions.
+- `main.ts` keeps the logging and middleware pipeline lightweight—the Better Auth HTTP module owns route registration and guard wiring while the middleware attaches request sessions.
+- Controllers use `@Public()` to mark the root landing page and session probe as unauthenticated endpoints, leaving everything else protected.
 - Controllers retrieve the active session through `getRequestAuth`, demonstrating how downstream code can read authentication state without re-validating cookies.

 Feel free to extend the example by enabling additional Better Auth plugins or connecting the session data to your own domain modules.